Need A Same-Day Emergency Appointment? Contact Us Now!

 Tooth Extraction

-Once we remove a tooth, neighboring teeth may shift, causing problems with chewing or jaw joint function.
-To avoid these complications, your dentist may recommend replacing the extracted tooth.
+After you remove a tooth, the nearby teeth might shift, which could make chewing or jaw movement harder.
+To prevent these issues, your dentist may suggest replacing the missing tooth.

-Each patient’s situation is unique.
-Your dentist will usually take a panoramic X-ray to determine whether your wisdom teeth need to be removed.
-If your dentist recommends wisdom teeth removal, it is best to have them removed sooner rather than later.
+Each person’s situation is different, so your dentist will likely take a panoramic X-ray to see if your wisdom teeth need to come out.
+If they do, it’s often better to remove them sooner rather than later to prevent future problems.

-To remove a wisdom tooth, we first numb the area around the tooth with a local anesthetic.
-Since the impacted tooth may still be under the gums and embedded in your jawbone, your dentist will need to remove a portion of the covering bone to extract the tooth.
+To remove a wisdom tooth, the dentist first numbs the area around the tooth with a local anesthetic.
+Since an impacted tooth might be under the gums and jawbone, your dentist may need to take away a small part of the bone to reach the tooth.

 Make a Payment Make a Secure Online Payment In-House Plan Learn More About Our In House Dental Plan Contact Us We'd Love To Hear From You!
 Dental Emergency?
 We offer same day dentistry!